pism/pism/doc/sphinx/technical/steady-hydrology.rst

 The algorithm
 ^^^^^^^^^^^^^

-Using an explicit time stepping approximation of :eq:`eq-steady-hydro-aux` we can estimate `\int_{\omega} \bq \cdot \n \; ds` as follows.
+Using an explicit time stepping approximation of :eq:`eq-emptying-problem` we can estimate `\int_{\omega} \bq \cdot \n \; ds` as follows.

 #.
 Given ice thickness `H` and bed elevation `b` compute `\tilde \psi` by filling "dips"